Jacobo Ramón: Como

 On 31 July 2025, Como announced the signing of Ramón from Real Madrid for €2.5 million, with Madrid retaining a 50% sell-on clause and three unknown buy-back clauses.

 International career

 Ramón is a youth international for Spain, having played for Spain U19 at the 2024 UEFA European Under-19 Championship.
 He later won the tournament as Spain defeated France U19 by 2-1 in the final.

+In August 2025, Ramón received his first call-up to the Spain U21 for the 2027 UEFA European Under-21 Championship qualification matches against Cyprus and Kosovo.

 Style of play

 Ramón mainly operates as a defender and is known for his speed.

 Personal life

 Ramón is a native of Madrid, Spain.